We are structural engineers, specialising in the design, fabrication and installation of artworks.

 © Simeon Boys-Layton, 2017

 We were engineer, fabricator, and installer of Jyll Bradley’s Dutch Light for Agneta Block.
 The artwork was commissioned by Chatham Historic Dockyard Trust in 2017 to commemorate the 250th anniversary of the Dutch Raid on the English Naval Fleet.
-Godber & Co. initially fabricated and installed the artwork at Chatham Historic Dockyard.
+Godber & Co. fabricated and installed the artwork at Chatham Historic Dockyard.